Paing-YeYint/Paing-YeYint/README.md

 - 👋 Hi, I’m @Paing-YeYint.
 - 👀 I’m interested in motor cars.
-- 🌱 I’m currently learning Mechanical Engineering, Sustainable Product Development.
+- 🌱 I’m currently learning Mechanical Engineering, Sustainable Product Development and Python.
-- 💞️ I’m looking to collaborate on somewhere......over the rainbow.....
+- 💞️ I’m looking to collaborate with industrial and technological companies.
-- 📫 You can reach me via mailbox.
-Joo, kiitos!
-Hyvää päivä!
+- 📫 You can reach me via paingyeyint27@gmail.com.

 <!---
 Paing-YeYint/Paing-YeYint is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.